In Red

 Two point three million gallons of molasses flooded Boston, killing twenty-one people.

 “Ma’am!”
 Nylah nearly shouted through the line.
-“That tone is completely unnecessary!”
+“Your tone is completely unnecessary!”

 “Ma’am.”
 The molasses was back.